uPaid/hipchat-integration/README.md

 To retrieve a variable from the storage, call `variable = storage[key]` from your integration.

-Storages are created per integration, so you don't have to worry about conflicting keys.

-Keep in mind that if the data is not found in the storage, a `KeyError` will be raised.
+Keep in mind that if the is is not found in the storage, a `KeyError` will be raised.

 #### Saving and loading the storage